YunlinXie/ServerWebProg_advisingDB/README.md

 You need to create a database that contains at least a table to store the information in input to the webpage

 You need to submit your web application in one or more .php files.
 No other format are allowed.

+NOTE: copy right is reserved for Yunlin Xie, please do not use my code for your personal course assignments.